maximsachs/phishing_classification_recurrent_nn/README.md

 Makes use of Phishtank online valid datasets and Cisco Umbrella top 1 million domains list, to train a recurrent neural network to classify domain names as phishing or not phishing.

+Run the dataset_downloader.py to download one new sample from phishtank and merge any new urls into the combined dataset.
+Could be automated using crontab.

 # Results

 ### Accuracy vs decision threshold: